j-stach/nixberry-pi5/README.md

 - Computer with Linux
 - Micro-SD card (Minimum 8GB.
 Recommend at least 16GB for Hyprland desktop.)
 - Micro-SD reader/adapter
+- TODO: There are other tool dependencies, like `curl`

 ## Usage:
 The script can be used one of two ways: <br>